Transmission Amplitude through a Coulomb blockaded Majorana Wire: Introduction

-The topological nature of MZMs manifests itself in their non-local character \citep{Nayak.2008,Stern.2008}.
-In this letter, we study how the non-locality of the electronic state encoded by MZMs can be probed by phase coherent transport through a Coulomb blockaded wire with MZMs at its ends \citep{Fu.2010,Landau.2016,Plugge.2016,Vijay.2016, Plugge.2017,Hell.2018,Drukier.2018}.
+In recent years, Majorana zero modes (MZMs) have attracted much attention as possible candidates for the realization of topologically protected quantum bits \cite{Alicea.2011,Hyart.2013,Clarke.2011}.
+MZMs can arise as localized zero energy excitations in topological superconductors under suitable conditions \citep{Alicea.2012, Beenakker.2013, Antipov.2018, Schuray.2020}, and many of their predicted experimental signatures have been observed, for instance a zero-bias conductance peak \citep{Mourik.2012,Deng.2012,Das.2012,Finck.2013,Churchill.2013} and the suppression of the even-odd splitting of Coulomb blockade resonances in the topological phase \citep{Albrecht.2016}.\\ The topological nature of MZMs manifests itself in their non-local character \citep{Nayak.2008,Stern.2008}.
+We study how the non-locality of the electronic state encoded by MZMs can be probed by phase coherent transport through a Coulomb blockaded wire with MZMs at its ends \citep{Fu.2010,Landau.2016,Plugge.2016,Vijay.2016, Plugge.2017,Hell.2018,Drukier.2018}.
 By embedding the Majorana wire into the arm of an electron interferometer, the amplitude of coherent transmission through the MZMs can be studied \citep{Whiticar.2020}.
 In a conductance valley in between Coulomb blockade peaks, the amplitude of the transmission through a Majorana wire is determined by the magnitude of the wave functions at the ends of the wire.
 For MZMs, the wave function has a large magnitude $\propto 1/\sqrt{\xi}$ near the wire end, where $\xi$ denotes the Majorana correlation length.
 In contrast, if the transmission is dominated by transport through extended states, the magnitude of wave functions $\propto 1/\sqrt{L}$ depends on the wire length.
-Taking into account the decrease of the charging energy with wire length, in a conductance valley one expects an increase of coherent transmission $\propto L$ when entering the topological regime, a robust signature of MZMs which also allows to distinguish them from pseudo-MZMs \citep{Prada.2012,Kells.2012,Hell.2018,Vuik.2019}, which an arise in the presence of a soft confinement at the wire ends.
-Details of the magnetic field dependence follow from the relation $1/\xi = \Delta_{p,\rm ind} /(\hbar v_F)$, where$\Delta_{p,\rm ind}$ is the topological superconducting gap, in agreement with results of a recent experiment \citep{Whiticar.2020}.
+Taking into account the decrease of the charging energy with wire length, in a conductance valley one expects an increase of coherent transmission $\propto L$ when entering the topological regime, a robust signature of MZMs which also allows to distinguish them from pseudo-MZMs \citep{Prada.2012,Kells.2012,Cayao.2015,SanJose.2016,Hell.2018, Reeg.2018, Awoga.2019, Vuik.2019}, which can arise in the presence of a soft confinement at the wire ends.
+Details of the magnetic field dependence follow from the relation $1/\xi = \Delta_{p,\rm ind} /(\hbar v_F)$, where $\Delta_{p,\rm ind}$ is the topological p-wave superconducting gap, in agreement with results of a recent experiment \citep{Whiticar.2020}.